-No loans were provided to, made, guaranteed or secured directly or indirectly to any key management personnel or their related entities during the financial year (2021: Nil).
-No outstanding amounts were owing to any key management personnel at year end (2021: Nil).
-No other related party transactions occurred during the financial year or existed at year end (2021: Nil).
+No loans were provided to, made, guaranteed or secured directly or indirectly to any key management personnel or their related entities during the financial year (2022: Nil).
+No outstanding amounts were owing to any key management personnel at year end (2022: Nil).
+No related party transactions other than those detailed below occurred during the financial year or existed at year end (2022: Nil).